OAI-SearchBot and Robots.txt: Visibility Baseline

 GPTBot

-BLOCKEDCollects training data for OpenAI foundation models.
-Most DTC brands prefer to block this (separate from SearchBot).
+BLOCKEDCrawls content that may be used in training OpenAI's generative AI foundation models.
+Most DTC brands prefer to block this, separately from OAI-SearchBot.

 User-agent: GPTBot → Disallow: /